-The Regional Technical Support Mechanism (RTSM) as described above, hosted by SPREP, will act as the main mechanism for deploying additional short term technical assistance when requested by countries.
+The Regional Technical Support Mechanism (RTSM), hosted by SPREP and reporting to the Hub Implementation Unit, will act as the mechanism for deploying additional short term technical assistance when requested by countries.
 Countries that utilised the RTSM over the past few years, particularly for project design and feasibility, provided positive feedback of their experiences.
-The RTSM will be reimagined to provide greater emphasis on engagement with countries to support them in identifying the type of technical expertise that is best suited to their needs.
+During consultations at the NDC Dialogue, countries proposed a strengthening of the RTSM to ensure that the roster of experts is sufficiently broad to include sector-specific advisory services by experts from and familiar with the region.
+Improved marketing of the RTSM to ensure countries are aware of services provided and how to access support are also needed.
+The RTSM will be reviewed to provide greater emphasis on engagement with countries to support them in identifying the type of technical expertise that is best suited to their needs.
 Strong private sector engagement is also critical to ensure active participation from potential providers of expertise.
+A review of the RTSM will be conducted during the establishment phase of the Hub.
+The review will inform a revised strategy for the RTSM.

-The Hub will act as the regional arm of the NDC Partnership, learning from the NDC Partnership's experiences and where relevant drawing on services available within the NDC partnership membership.
+The Hub will act as the regional arm of the NDC Partnership, learning from the NDC Partnership's experiences and where relevant drawing on services available within the NDC Partnership membership of 71 countries and 14 international institutions.
 Knowledge exchange, including targeted information and webinars aimed at different target groups including private sector stakeholders and civil society groups, will form a core component of the Hub's activities.
 Every six months (approximately), the Hub and NDC Partnership Support Unit will do a stop-and-reflect exercise to allow for information exchange, facilitation of lessons learning, and consequently the enhancement of support processes.

-7. Steering
+7. Governance and Steering